 These roasted pumpkin seeds are so delicious making them only at Halloween is a crime!

 This method is perfect for all winter squash seeds.

 They are delicious for snacking but also great on salads, to top soups, tossed on granola and many other foods.

 Boil the seeds in salted water first.
 This is the best and easiest way to roast pumpkin seeds.

 How will that make a difference?

-Boiling separates all the pumpkin membrane from the seeds, freeing them to easily be roasted.
+Boiling separates all the stringy fibers of the pumpkin membrane from the seeds (the hardest part) freeing them to easily be roasted.

 The salt water also plumps up the seeds giving them incredible texture and flavor when they are roasted.